gkamesh07/projects/README.md

   performance classification and have compared models performance based on one-out sample accuracy score.

+ Tool used - Python

- Project 2 Title : COMPARISON OF TOTAL ECONOMY AND E-COMMERCE
+ Project 2 - Title : COMPARISON OF TOTAL ECONOMY AND E-COMMERCE

 Description :
   I had created a dashboard which consists of some statistic methods to analysis and forecasts the future values by comparing the Total economy and E-commerce.

+  Tool used - R & Shiny

+  Project 3 - Title :

+  Description:
+    Here, I used classification technique such as Convolution neural networks(CNN) to classify the Lego brick images with respect to the classes given in the training samples.Then predicted the classes for test samples and stored the result, that is image name and category(class) in a separate CSV file.

+Tool Used - Python